Geodesic Trees and Exceptional Directions in FPP on Hyperbolic Groups: Introduction

 \subsection{Acknowledgments}

 The authors thank Ofer Busani for useful comments on a previous draft of this article.
+The authors thank the referee for a number of helpful comments.
 RB is partially supported by a SERB MATRICS grant from DST Govt.\ of India (MTR/2021/000093), and DAE project no.\ RTI4001 via ICTS.
-MM is partly supported by a grant from the TNQ foundation under the "Numbers and Shapes" initiative, a DST JC Bose Fellowship, and by the Department of Atomic Energy, Government of India, under project no.12-R\&D-TFR-5.01-0500.
+MM is partly supported by a DST JC Bose Fellowship, and by the Department of Atomic Energy, Government of India, under project no.12-R\&D-TFR-5.01-0500.
 Both authors were supported in part by an endowment of the Infosys Foundation.
 This project began at the International Centre for Theoretical Sciences (ICTS) during the program - Probabilistic Methods in Negative Curvature (Code: ICTS/PMNC2019/03).
 We gratefully acknowledge the support of ICTS.